 Sydney-born JASON LAM has lived in Hong Kong for five years as a principal and senior mortgage advisor.
-If you’re an Aussie expat with aspirations of buying property back home, here’s how he can help you with your Australian mortgage needs.
+If you’re an Aussie expat with aspirations of buying property back home, here’s how he can help you with your Australian mortgage loan needs.

 What kind of services do you provide?